There was an interesting discussion over on Craftster the other day.

 Minding the Till

-This is perhaps the trickiest part of sharing a table/booth and the place where most get into trouble.
+This is perhaps the trickiest part of sharing a craft show table or booth and the place where most get into trouble.
 There were a number of suggestions in the original conversation on how to handle this, but all had a common theme.
 Figure out how you will be dealing with the money before you even get in the car to go to the event!

-No matter how you handle the money, every item must be clearly marked.
-No matter how many items that someone may sell for more than the owner had intended; it only takes one undersale to erase that unexpected profit.
+When sharing a craft show table, it’s more important than ever to clearly mark the price of each item.
+No matter how many items your table-mate may sell for more than you had intended; it only takes one undersale to erase that unexpected profit.

 Technique 1: Have one money box.
 Every transaction is recorded and the money is reconciled at the end of the day.
 Either keep some sort of journal of each purchase, use two-part price tags or remove the price stickers and put them in a notebook.